Managing pages

 To delete columns press the - button:

 To edit the col properties just click on one to reveal the properties on the right side.
-Here is an explanation of all the col options:
+Here is an explanation of all the column options:

 Your changes won’t save or apply right away—you’ve got to hit that save button first!
 Otherwise, your hard work might disappear faster than a volunteer who’s been asked to handle the paperwork!